-Young women celebrate their advancement into
+Young women celebrate their advancement into adulthood by dressing in traditional kimonos. |

 KYOTO, JAPAN – I was looking to snap a picture of someone wearing a traditional Japanese kimono when I turned a corner and spotted literally thousands of kimono-clad girls walking towards me.